maggicone/remWOL-moonlight/remWOL/README.md

 - DuckDNS setup
 - server installation

+Then
 Test Wake-on-LAN by pasting this in the terminal:

 ```
 curl "http://<your-duckdns-domain>:8765/wake/pc?token=your-token"
 ```

-If the PC wakes up, the installation was successful.
+If the PC wakes up, the installation was successfull.
-You can now go to the [Moonlight setup](link al readme moolight)
+You can now go to the last step: [Moonlight installation](https://github.com/maggicone/remWOL-moonlight/tree/main/moonlight#installation)

 ---